What to Do with Your Pool When You’re Going on Vacation

 3. Check Your Water Chemistry

-If your sanitizer or chlorine levels drop too low, your pool will become overrun with algae.
-Before you leave for vacation, make sure your chlorinator is filled and functioning.
+If your sanitizer or chlorine levels drop too low, your pool will become overrun with algae and this is what causes algae in a pool.
+Before you leave for vacation, make sure to check if your pool has green algae and if your chlorinator is filled and functioning.
 If you use sticks or tablets, add extra doses of algaecide and chlorine before you leave.
 You may also have your pool water tested by a pool specialist to ensure that the pH level of your water is balanced and your sanitizer level is adequate.

 4. Use a Mesh Safety Cover